opf/openproject/docs/enterprise-guide/enterprise-cloud-guide/enterprise-cloud-faq/README.md

 ## Can I use inbound emails in my Enterprise cloud environment?

-Yes if you’re using the Enterprise cloud inbound emails are already configured.
+Yes if you’re using the Enterprise cloud, inbound emails are already configured.

 ## How do I use inbound emails?